RebbeSoul: Work in Israel (2007–present)

 Burger made aliyah to Israel in 2007, settling in the town of Zikhron Ya'akov.
 There, he produced, arranged, and recorded From Another World (2010), an album of instrumental renditions of Shlomo Carlebach songs.
 The album received play on the Israeli stations Army Radio and 88FM.
 He also joined the Israeli rock band Hamakor as a guitarist, performing on their 2010 album World On Its Side.

 In 2011, Burger was introduced to Shlomit Levi, a Yemenite singer who had performed with the Israeli metal band Orphaned Land.
 They subsequently began performing together as Shlomit & RebbeSoul, and released their debut album, The Seal of Solomon, in 2015.
 Later in the year, he produced a series of songs for Christian Arab oud player George Simaan, including a version of "Erev Shel Shoshanim", with Levi and Yuval Banay of Mashina contributing Hebrew vocals.

-Musical style
+Artistry

 Burger is known for his diverse sound, drawing from a variety of styles and cultures.
 Over the course of his career, he has gradually expanded from a conventional Jewish rock sound to incorporate folk, soul, jazz, new-age and worldbeat, as well as sounds from South American, Caribbean, West African, Middle Eastern, Yemenite, and Sephardic music.
 Although primarily a guitarist, he also uses a wide variety of instruments in his music, most notably the balalaika.
 Burger attributes his eclectic sound to his years as a session musician, where he was forced to be a "chameleon" and play in many different styles.
 While Burger occasionally sings on his albums, he places greater emphasis on his instrumental work, saying, "I am a player that sings, not a singer that plays".